cornell-ece6745/ece6745-docs/docs/ece6745-sec01-asic-front-end.md

 simulation. _Fast-functional_ refers to the fact that this simulation will not take account any of the gate delays.
 All gates will take zero time and all signals will still change on the rising clock edge just like in RTL simulation.
-Here is how to run VCS for RTL simulation:
+Here is how to run VCS for RTL simulation.

 ```bash
 % mkdir -p $TOPDIR/asic/03-synopsys-vcs-ffglsim